valere92/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory print the curent directory
+0-current_working_directory : print the curent directory

+1-listit : Display the contents list of your current directory.